 Allison Gulch is the turn off for another approach to Iron Mountain via an unmaintained trail that passes the ruins of Allison Mine, one of the many not-very-successful former mining ventures in this region.

 Cross the river twice again just north of Allison Gulch, enjoying the small shaded areas and deep swimming holes if it’s getting too hot out for ya.

 Taking the upper routes will get you to the top of a ridge overlooking the river, with an apparent ridge route along what is left of the road grade.
 This route is possible to travel, but it is unnecessarily dangerous and not recommended.

 Instead, continue along the lower route near the river, crossing once to a low sandbar-type island in the middle of the river, then once again back to the eastern bank — again, taking time to stop and enjoy your surroundings.

 After the two crossings, continue northeast, toward the higher road grade.
 There is a short path that scrambles up on the east side of the canyon to join this route.
 It’s pretty easy to find, even without this creative help left behind by some hikers with too much time on their hands.

 There are a few steep drop-offs near this section, but nothing any moderately cautious hiker shouldn’t be able to handle.
-Very shortly, you will pass a small metal cabin and get your first glimpse of the Bridge, which doesn’t look all that special when you first approach it.
+Very shortly, you will pass a small metal cabin and get your first glimpse of the Bridge to Nowhere, which doesn’t look all that special when you first approach it.